+8. Talk to your spouse:

 Never lose your fight even before the battle begins.
 Do not go into depression without making an attempt to share your thoughts with your spouse.
 Talk to them about your loneliness.
-This will prompt them to share their version, their tensions or disappointments in life.
-Maybe he/ she, too, is going through loneliness or is disappointed with their married life!
+This will prompt them to share their version, their tensions or unhappiness in life.
+Maybe they, too, are going through loneliness or disappointment with their married life!